img(height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2939831959404383&ev=PageView&noscript=1")

 Westwood Student Mews, Coventry, by Haus

-Find more on this case study at velfac.co.uk/westwood-student-mews
+Find more education case studies at velfac.co.uk/case-studies

 For more information and technical support, visit velfac.co.uk